YashenM/Marketing_Campaign_Analysis/README.md

 For a detailed description of the dataset features, see the [Data Dictionary](Data_Dictionary.md).

+## Repository Structure
+Here’s an overview of the files and folders in this repository:

+Marketing_Campaign_Analysis/
+│
+├── README.md # Overview of the project
+├── Executive_Summary.pdf # Concise report of findings and recommendations (to be added) ├── Data_Dictionary.md # Description of dataset features
+├── LICENSE # Terms of use for the project
+│
+├── Data/ # Folder containing raw data
+│ ├── marketing_data_raw.csv # Original dataset
+│
+├── Analysis/ # Folder containing analysis files
+│ ├── Marketing_Campaign_Analysis.xlsx # Excel file with cleaned data, analysis, and dashboard
+│
+├── Screenshots/ # Folder containing dashboard and chart images │ ├── Dashboard.png # Screenshot of the Excel dashboard

 ## Methodology
 1. **Data Cleaning**:
    - Replaced missing values in the `Income` column with the average ($51,969).